MichalJaskiewicz91/PazumAnia/README.md

 ## TODO
 List of TODOs for future development
-* Many features is still to do.
+* There is still many features to do.
 Due to corona project is stopped.

 ## Status
 Project is: _in_progress_